 Products that can influence the performance of the autoimmune system in a positive way are:

 1. Aloe Vera gel -it contains a very important substance, called acemannan, found in its sugar part.
-It is a long chain polysaccaccaride and acts as an immune modulator.
+It is a long chain polysaccharide and acts as an immune modulator.
 I personally found Aloe vera gel extremely beneficial.

 2. Colostrum or LDN (Low Dose Naltrexone).
-The main components in Colostrum (or Bovine colostrum) are immunoglobulin and lactoferin, found to fight viruses and bacteria in newborns and able to restore the human immune system.
+The main components in Colostrum (or Bovine colostrum) are immunoglobulin and lactoferrin, found to fight viruses and bacteria in newborns and able to restore the human immune system.
 Colostrum is also believed to be able to close holes in the gut and alter immunity, and the proline-rich polypeptides (PRPs) found in it are powerful immune modulators.
 LDN, on the other side, is an opiate antagonist, which works by blocking the opiate receptor on immune and nervous system cells.
-It is a well known drug for treating alcoholism, but has been used recently to treat many autoimmune disorders.
+It is a well-known drug for treating alcoholism but has been used recently to treat many autoimmune disorders.
 Its action consists of increasing the endorphins, which are responsible for the “feeling of happiness” and are natural pain reducers.
 The research on the efficacy of this drug for autoimmune disorders is still controversial.
 I still believe that you can achieve happiness by other means, not just taking drugs.

 Reference: Colostrum; Rebecca Frey of Gale Encyclopedia of Alternative Medicine.
 Gale Group, 2001.
 2. Reference: Leaky gut syndrome and Bovine Colostrum, Center for Nutritional research,